 He played the iconic cowboy, the mysterious man of upstanding character, and few words: The Virginian.
 Turns out James Drury, the real cowboy, is not as reticent as his TV counterpart.
-Recently, Drury wrote a blog post for True West, revealing some tidbits about his life.
+Before his passing, Drury wrote a blog post for True West, revealing some tidbits about his life.
 Here are a few highlights:

 Drury was expelled from high school a day before graduation, but still he attended New York University, where his father was a professor.
 “No one wants to go to a school where their father is a teacher,” Drury writes.
 Luckily, he discovered the drama department.

 While visiting his mother in California, at the end of his junior year at NYU, he also made a stop at MGM studios, and was under contract in a mere seven days.
 After a year, he moved on to 20th Century Fox where he had parts in movies with Elvis Presley and Pat Boone.

 The move to TV Westerns was a natural for Drury.
 Having grown up on an Oregon ranch, he knew horses, so when casting directors asked if he could ride, he could honestly say, “Yes.”

 “I’d been riding since I was in diapers.
 Most of the actors would lie about it, and the posse would ride off in all directions,” Drury says in the blog.

 When he moved to Texas in the 1970s, he started competing and winning, showing cutting and reining horses.